WilliamDCGomes/williamdcgomes/README.md

 # Welcome to my profile!

 ## Hi!
-My name is William Douglas, I'm graduated in Computer Science and a Mobile Developer! 😄
+My name is William Douglas, I'm a Developer! 😄
-## I'm Coding marathon programmer, passionate about technology, innovation and always looking to learn new things!

 <!-- BLOG-POST-LIST:END -->